Hello creators, welcome back to A2SET’s AI Tutorial.

 {"role": "system", "content": system_prompt},

-{"role": "user", "content": "Generate the perfect Sapporo vertical timetable in English with addresses and links."}
+{"role": "user", "content": "Generate the Sapporo vertical timetable in English with addresses, links, and travel notes."}

 ],